abpframework/abp/docs/en/cli/differences-between-old-and-new-cli.md

 Alternatively, you can uninstall the new CLI and install the old CLI to use the old ABP CLI.
 However, with the `--old` parameter, you don't need to do that and instead you can easily use the old CLI by just passing the `--old` parameter to the end of your command.

-> Using the `--old` parameter is recommended to use the old ABP CLI.
-However, if you have any problem, you can always remove the new CLI, install the old CLI, and use it!
+> It is recommended that you use the `--old` parameter to use the old ABP CLI.
+However, if you have any problems, you can always remove the new CLI and install the old CLI as before.

 ## Common Questions